Google Alerts Alternative: Better Web Monitoring for 2026

 It quickly became one of Google’s most useful tools.
 Contemporary internet wisdom of the time suggested that you should monitor your name and the name of your business with Google Alerts, which millions of people did.

-Around 2012 many users started to report that Google Alerts is “broken”.
+By 2012 and 2013 many users started to report that Google Alerts is “broken”.
 After realizing the breakage was far from temporary, and perhaps even deliberate, in 2013 The Financial Brand issued a widely circulated open letter to Google.
 It said:

 Starting sometime last year, The Financial Brand started receiving fewer and fewer Google Alerts.
 And when the Alerts did arrive, they contained fewer and fewer results.
 It’s gone from lots of Alerts to many, to some, to a few… down to a trickle.
 Users can forget about creating any new Alerts - those pretty much won’t work at all.
 Indeed the volume of Alerts has decreased by at least 80%, dropping from 20-35 emails per day with 4-12 results each down to 4-8 emails per day with 1-3 results each.
 And the results are crummier than ever.